Victorian-style bathroom with ornate sink, clawfoot tub, and floral wallpaper

 Finally, in 1818, Mary McGhie moved in.
 McGhie was born to a freed slave in the West Indies – but wasn't herself granted free status until her 20th year.
 On moving to England, she studied under eminent science writer Jane Marcet before becoming a noted amateur botanist in her own right.

-References to these residents abound throughout the apartment.
+References to the Lodge's talented resident scientists abound throughout the apartment.
 The plush textured wallpaper, for instance, sports a stylised palm – a nod to McGhie's heritage, as well as her and Babington's shared profession.
 Even the light fixtures look like pretty, opaque glass flowers.